ievaaleksandravica/nodejs-basics/README.md

    * 2. Change the name and age property
    * 3. Stringify the changed object and overwrite the original data
 * `2-json.json` JSON object storing data
+* `3-arrow-function.js` examples of ES6 arrow function syntax and benefits
+   * 1. alternative syntax with `=>`
+   * 2. shortcut for one line functions, no return needed
+   * 3. do not work with objects, need to use the ES6 syntax of `name() {}`
+   * 4. they are not binded by their own `this` keywords therefore great to use with standard functions

 ### Notes App
 * `app.js`